 If a dog suddenly has separation anxiety, it’s usually because of a life change such as:

-- The loss of a family member, whether canine, human, or another pet.
-If the person was the main caregiver, the loss will be deeply felt.
+• The loss of a family member, whether canine, human, or another pet.
+The loss would be deeply felt if the person were the main caregiver.

-- Health problems may vary with age and include: kidney disease, UTI, Cushing’s disease, incontinence, leaking bladder, bladder infection, and bladder stones.
-If your dog has any problems, take him to the vet for a thorough check-up before training for Pomeranian anxiety.
+• Health problems may vary with age and include kidney disease, UTI, Cushing’s disease, incontinence, leaking bladder, bladder infection, and bladder stones.
+If your dog has problems, take him to the vet for a thorough Pomeranian anxiety check before training.

 Ask the vet if his medications can cause incontinence.
 If he does his business in the home while you’re away, check it’s not just poor house training.

-If you leave him alone for 10-12 hours, it’s impossible for him to hold on.
+He can’t hold on if you leave him alone for 10-12 hours.
 However, his puppy age can tell you how long he can hold it.
-3 months = 3 hours.
+Three months = 3 hours.
 4 = 4 hours and so on.

 How to Help Pomeranian Separation Anxiety

 The solution has several elements.
-Change the way you leave home, ensure his environment is ideal and have practice runs.
+Change how you leave home, ensure his ideal environment, and have practice runs.
 You may also need Pomeranian anxiety aids.

 Pre-departure Pomeranian Training

-These are actions and sounds to change before opening that door.
+These are actions and sounds that need to change before opening that door.

 They include: